Professor Bryce Rudyk

-The regular credit allocation is 2 hours.
-Some projects may warrant 3 credit hours with agreement of the instructor.
+The regular allocation is 2 credits.
+Some projects may warrant 3 credits with agreement of the instructor.

-The clinic instructors will develop a portfolio of placement opportunities and seek to match student’s interests and experience with client needs.
-The instructors will meet with students on a regular basis (usually bi-weekly) to review progress and provide assistance.
+The clinic instructor will develop a portfolio of placement opportunities and seek to match student’s interests and experience with client needs.
+The instructor will meet with students weekly to review progress and provide assistance.
 Most placements call for student preparation of a substantial memorandum, together with supporting documentation, analyzing the legal and policy issues presented by the client project and presenting options and recommendations for client action.
 Some projects may involve drafting laws or regulations or the development of annotated drafts of proposed international environmental agreements or reports.
 Students will be expected to devote approximately 10-12 hours a week to client projects (15-18 hours/weeks for 3 credits).
 Given that international and developing country environmental law is still in a relatively early stage, students will have to develop innovative approaches to the questions of law and policy involved in their projects.
 Accordingly, students will have to function as law reformers as well as attorneys working within an existing body of law.

 Projects that students in the Clinic have worked on during the past several years include the following:

 - Research for an international NGO on benefit sharing agreements for natural resource extraction in developing countries.

 - Legal advice for a small nation concerning a maritime boundary dispute and associate natural resource rights.

 - Research for a group of rainforest nations on novel international financial instruments for sustainable development.

 - Research for an international NGO on renewable energy legislation in South East Asia.